folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "I see a New Earth filled with beautiful people" > New Testament and New Age in Kendrick's work

-* While the influence of Christianity has already been well documented throughout this analysis, it should also be noted that Eckhart Tolle has clearly had a significant influence on Kendrick's work beginning at least as early as 2021 when Kendrick released a video introducing his new media production company, pgLang.
-This introductory video contains imagery of meditative practices, a clock in which every hour is labeled as "now", a scene were a young woman chooses "NOW" instead of "PAST" or "FUTURE", and a scene were Kendrick sits across from Eckhart Tolle and listens intently as Tolle gives spiritual/psychologial guidance.
+* While the influence of Christianity has already been well documented throughout this analysis, it should also be noted that Eckhart Tolle has clearly had a significant influence on Kendrick's work, beginning at least as early as 2021, when Kendrick released a video introducing his new media production company, pgLang.
+This introductory video contains:

+  * Imagery of meditative practices
+  * A clock in which every hour is labeled as "NOW"
+  * A scene where a young woman chooses "NOW" instead of "PAST" or "FUTURE"
+  * A scene where Kendrick sits across from Eckhart Tolle and listens intently as Tolle gives spiritual/psychological guidance

 * On *Mr. Morale & the Big Steppers*, Eckhart Tolle is introduced as Kendrick's psychotherapist and a major contributor to the album.